 It’s important to make sure you follow the proper instructions for the flame retardant fabrics which you’re buying.
 Proper care must be taken while washing them.
 For instance, washing them with regular chlorine bleach will affect their protective properties and may result in reducing or even removing FR properties.
-All detergents sold for home use can be used except for ones containing hydrogen peroxide, sulfuric acid and other chlorine containing chemicals that will not only effect the FR performance but also will result into challenges like drastic color change.
+All detergents sold for home use can be used except for ones containing hydrogen peroxide, sulfuric acid and other chlorine-containing chemicals that will not only affect the FR performance but also will result into challenges like drastic color change.

 Usually, it is recommended to launder FR fabrics at dedicated laundry facilities but most flame-resistant garments can be handled safely using common laundering and care procedures.
 Remember, FR clothing is safety apparel that just might save your life.
 To keep your flame-resistant garments in excellent shape, it is important that the prescribed washing temperature, drying procedure and other care instructions by the fabric supplier must be followed.
-Similarly, as far as repairing of flame retardant apparel is concerned, special treated thread and fabric patches must be used while keeping in mind that safety requirements aren’t compromised.
+Similarly, as far as repairing of flame retardant apparel is concerned, specially treated thread and fabric patches must be used while keeping in mind that safety requirements aren’t compromised.

 Still, there are some safety measures that need to be followed to ensure your FR garments maintain their maximum effectiveness.